 The two-plane program command (80h-11h) may input data to cache buffer and wait for the final plane data input with command (80h-10h) and then transfer all data to NAND array.
 As for the two-plane cache program operation, it can be achieved by a two-plane program command (80h-11h) with a cache program command (80h-15h), and the final address input with the confirm command (80h-10h).
-Please refer to the waveforms of "Figure 32-1.
-AC Waveforms for Two-plane Program (ONFI)" and "Figure 33.
-AC Waveforms for Two-plane Cache Program (ONFI)" for details.
+Please refer to the waveforms of two-plane program ("Figure 32-1.
+AC Waveforms for Two-plane Program (ONFI)") and two-plane cache program ("Figure 33.
+AC Waveforms for Two-plane Cache Program (ONFI)") for details.
 The random data input command (85h) can be also used in the two-plane program operation for changing the column address, please refer to the waveform of two-plane program with random data input.